 Gemstones are a blend of elegance, durability and style created by Mother Nature.
 They capture our imaginations with their signature colours, sparkle, beauty and rarity.
 Gemstone jewellery is the main use of gemstones and I am delighted to be able to create wonderful designs for my customers with these wonders of nature.
 This blog post introduces you to gemstones and their different types.
-It explains my reasons for making gemstone jewellery and briefly presents those included in my collections.
+It explains my reasons for making gemstone jewellery and briefly presents gemstones included in my collections.

 Definition of Gemstones